sedos-project/organization/docs/data_requirements/overview.md

 ## 1. Create data tables

 - Collect and preprocess data into the tabular [oeparameter-model]() by following the [input data conventions](input_data.md#Input-data-conventions)
+- Store data sources in [BIB-file](https://bwsyncandshare.kit.edu/f/2388204355) and fill Bibtex-keys in "source"-column of the data table.
 - **Note** timeseries data and scalar data are stored in two different tables